I think it is a myth that frigates and destroyers are flexible and to be honest, I don’t want them to be.

-Instead, we should be thinking of the Type 45 and Type 26 as combat vessels; designed to fight, survive and defeat an enemy that is a peer.
-Using them for maritime policing roles like anti piracy in the Indian Ocean or disaster relief in the West Indies is patently an overuse and we have to get away from this.
+Instead, we should be thinking of Type 45 and Type 26 as combat vessels; designed to fight, survive and defeat an enemy that is a peer.
+Using them for maritime policing roles like anti-piracy in the Indian Ocean or disaster relief in the West Indies is patently an overuse and we have to get away from this.

 Fighting ships need to be fighting ships.

 When I last looked at this I suggested the Royal Navy should clearly delineate the roles for its surface vessels; moving away from expensive ships that try and do everything to expensive ships that do a few things very very well.